 How are these records different from other verified records?

-Historically, verification has depended on a vendor or other trusted authority.
-However, if those organizations cease to exist, records can no longer be verified.
+Historically, verification has depended on the issuing institution or other trusted authority to confirm the authenticity of a credential.
+Not only is this time consuming and costly, if those organizations cease to exist, records can no longer be verified.
 The blockchain provides a more durable solution in the form of a distributed network of recorded history that cannot be easily altered or taken down.
-This network removes single points of failure, such as a vendor service or issuing institution, ensuring records can be verified without any institutional dependencies.
+This network removes single points of failure, such as a vendor service or issuing institution, ensuring that records can be verified without any institutional dependencies.

 What does the blockchain actually confirm?

-The blockchain logs transactions between parties, so later it can be used to verify the following:
+The blockchain logs transactions between parties, so that later it can be used to verify the following: